 Dr. Linda Skilton, Dean, Fleming College

 Lindsay, Ontario, Canada

 “Rhonda has exquisitely captured the spirit of the island in her book.
-Through the biographies, personal stories, maps, poems, pictures, works of art by local artists - she paints a vivid picture of the people and their love for their home and the effects of Indian residential school experience.
+Through the biographies, personal stories, poems, pictures, works of art by local artists - she paints a vivid picture of the people and their love for their home and the effects of Indian residential school experience.
 This is a book about the sustaining power of love.”